 What are the goals of the project?

 The project aims to determine the sustainability performance of typical wheat producing farms in the Midwest USA.
 By doing so, it will contribute to a common understanding of measuring sustainability in food and agricultural systems.

 To achieve this, I will first conduct a literature review to identify, collect and summarize known and relevant issues surrounding present-day wheat production in the Midwest.
 Next, I will select and visit 20-25 farms in North and South Dakota, Kansas, Minnesota and Nebraska.
 At each farm I will assess their sustainability using a comprehensive framework (SAFA) and application tool (SMART).
 This tool considers 327 indicators across governance, environmental, economic and social dimensions.
 I will also tour the farm and interview the farmer.

 The budget is categorized into three working phases:

 (1) The first phase involves my training in administering sustainability assessments on farm enterprises.
 Training costs are covered by the Research Institute of Organic Agriculture (FiBL).
-Six days of training will take place in Austria.
+Six days of training will take place in Switzerland.
 I am responsible for costs of travel and accommodation.